DonovanMontoya/OperaLibre/README.md

 A private audiobook streaming app with a Rust media server and an iOS-ready web frontend.
 The current build scans a folder of audiobook files, streams tracks with HTTP range requests, and saves playback progress.

+## License

+This project is source-available for personal and noncommercial use under the [PolyForm Noncommercial License 1.0.0](LICENSE.md).

+Commercial use, resale, paid hosting, or inclusion in a paid product requires a separate commercial license from the copyright holder.

 ## What is included

 - Library scanning for `.mp3`, `.m4b`, `.m4a`, `.aac`, `.flac`, `.ogg`, `.opus`, `.wav`, and `.aiff`.